cagov/design-system/docs/pages/about.md

 ### Alpha

 Alpha was the first effort to reimagine how government understands, builds and provides digital services.
 The primary goal was to create a better digital experience for all Californians.
-The CA.gov Alpha team adopted agile principles allowing them to quickly iterate on feedback while [blogging their story](https://digital.ca.gov/blog/) out in the open.
+The CA&#46;gov Alpha team adopted agile principles allowing them to quickly iterate on feedback while [blogging their story](https://digital.ca.gov/blog/) out in the open.

 ### COVID-19
 In response to the pandemic, the team developed the COVID-19 emergency response website.
 The team collaborated with the HHS Office of Innovation and the California Department of Technology.